vaadin/designer/Installing arbitrary versions/README.md

 ## Installation
 Before performing a manual installation of Vaadin Designer, make sure you have uninstalled previous versions by following the [Uninstall](#uninstall) section above.
 Then follow these steps:

- - Download your desired version from the [previous-releases](./previous-releases/) directory.
+ - Download your desired version from the [Releases](https://github.com/vaadin/designer/releases) section (look in assets for files with the _vaadin-designer-elipse-X.X.XX.zip_ naming convention.
+Note the oldest releases might not be available for manual download/installation).
  - Using Eclipse's ***Help*** menu, click on the ***Install New Software*** option.  ![image install-1](./screenshots/install-1.png)
  - On the _Install_ dialog that opens, click on the ***Add*** button, then on the ***Archive*** button inside the _Add Repository_ dialog.
 Lastly, point the file browser to your previously downloaded file and click on ***Open***.  ![image install-2](./screenshots/install-2.png)
  - Now, click on the ***Add*** button inside the _Add Repository_ dialog (adding a name is optional)  ![image install-3](./screenshots/install-3.png)